ericmurphyxyz/everything-i-learned-from/README.md

 - [MDN](https://developer.mozilla.org/en-US/) is a great reference guide for HTML, CSS, and JavaScript.
 Don't use W3 Schools, it still sucks ass.
 MDN has great explanations of everything and examples.
 Great resource.
 - [Syntax.fm](https://syntax.fm/).
 Great web dev podcast about front-end development by Wes Bos and Scott Tolinski.
-- [React Podcast](https://syntax.fm/).
-Great web dev podcast about front-end development by Wes Bos and Scott Tolinski.
+- [React Podcast](https://reactpodcast.simplecast.fm).
+React podcast about updates to React and interviews with famous React developers.